Day in the Life

 Commercial site visit

-Commercial film coordinator drives to a property manager's office for a quote on solar film for a 12-story office building. ~$28K project potential.
+Commercial film coordinator drives to a property manager's office for a quote on solar film for a 12-story office building — a significant commercial opportunity.

 Wrap + book